nathan3000/text-viewer/README.md

 Text Viewer
 ===========

-Hacked together app using the PHP micro framework Slim for Dad to view text a certain way with custom rules with a teeny bit of trivial "natural language processing" (lol).
+Hacked together app for Dad, using the PHP micro framework Slim.
+App displays text according to some set of rules e.g. new line after every sentence.